dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

  1. Provide a function that calls `AppInitService`'s method `Init` and returns its return value which is a `Promise`.
    Angular waits for this `Promise` to be resolved.
    The `Promise` will be resolved once the configuration file has been fetched and its contents have been assigned.
- 1. Get the config from the `AppInitService` instance and provide it as `DspApiConfigToken`.
+ 1. Get the [KnoraApiConfig](https://www.npmjs.com/package/@dasch-swiss/dsp-js) instance from the `AppInitService` instance and provide it as `DspApiConfigToken`.
- 1. Create an KnoraApiConnection instance with the config and provide it as `DspApiConnectionToken`.
+ 1. Create a [KnoraApiConnection](https://www.npmjs.com/package/@dasch-swiss/dsp-js) instance with the config and provide it as `DspApiConnectionToken`.

 Provide it in the main module and include the desired DSP-UI modules in the imports: